LTNEW52/Cyber-Security-Project/README.md

 Starting our project.
 Have a outline for the project, lets see how much we can progress!
 Forgot many things about web programming, This project is going to be a good way to revise them!

+So generating the AES key was simpler but took many time because I overly complicated it.
+I was trying to convert 16 length letter to 16 length number, with double transposition and etc.
+Actually it was easy by taking the key size 8 length letter, because 8 length letter can give 16 length number!

+This for today, next day will work on Key expansion!

+2. 04 April 2025